geekysid/Django-Projects/Ecommerce Website/Readme.md

 - [1.0](https://github.com/siddhantshah1986/Django-Projects/tree/571058ca863b0b9c1ba7dfae0b58734e07dff4f5/Ecommerce%20Website) - In this version, we have just created a site where a user can browse the product, add them to cart, buy the product and then search for his order.
 It is not mandatory for the user to signup in order to buy items.
     - [1.1](https://github.com/siddhantshah1986/Django-Projects/tree/d66b5b21a54f57fd17a9e716fe6ecd9fd04b3f60/Ecommerce%20Website) - In this version, we have used icons instead of a button to add the beautification of the website.
 We have also **cleaned the code** to provide better readability.
     - [1.2](https://github.com/siddhantshah1986/Django-Projects/tree/258da881f380757a50d2bd127f68adcb44d26cd8/Ecommerce%20Website) - In this version, I have added **Wishlist** functionality
-    - [1.3](#) - 1st Week of Feb.
-In this version, we will send an email to the user whenever the purchase is made and also update them whenever the order status is updated.
+    - [1.3](https://github.com/siddhantshah1986/Django-Projects/tree/41447a04c1e195877e9936ac0d5f95d5af185651/Ecommerce%20Website) - In this version, User will receive a email once he successfully places an order

 - [2.0](#) - By end of Feb.
 In this version, we will user account